 2. Butylated hydroxyanisole (BHA)

-Found in: exfoliants, perfume
+Found in: exfoliants, perfume, moisturizers, and lip balm

 The European Union considers it unsafe in fragrance.
 Opt for a BHA- and phthalate-free perfume.
+And try your hand at making your own lip balm and moisturizer.

 3. Triclosan and triclocarban

-Found in: toothpaste, deodorant, antibacterial soap
+Found in: toothpaste, deodorant, and antibacterial soap

 And in 2013, it ruled that manufacturers will have to demonstrate that there are no long-term detrimental effects when using it in products [source].
-The chemical was banned by the FDA in 2016 from certain soaps.
+The chemical was banned by the FDA in 2016 from use in certain soaps.

 Still showing up in many remaining consumer products, triclosan (in liquid products) and triclocarban (in bar soaps) have been linked to hormonal disruptions [source], bacterial resistance, impaired muscle function, impaired immune function, and increased allergies [source].